Circular Quay: Building developments

 The construction of the viaduct led to the demolition of the old Maritime Services Board building on the south-western shore.
 A replacement was constructed further north in 1940, and is today the Museum of Contemporary Art.
 Further north, the Sydney Cove Passenger Terminal was built in 1958–1960 to accommodate the increasing number of passengers arriving by ship.
 The building was renovated in 1988, 2000 and 2014.
 Large liners and cruise ships often dock here, their size dominating the cove.
 East Circular Quay was redeveloped from the 1950s with the replacement of wool stores with modernist commercial buildings.
 The Sydney height limit was increased from 150 to 915 ft in 1959, and a number of Sydney's first skyscrapers were built around Circular Quay.
 The AMP Building on the southern shore was Sydney's tallest building when completed in 1962.
 In 1973, the Sydney Opera House was completed at the northeastern end of Sydney Cove.

 Between 1971 and 1989, Colonial Mutual Life acquired land along Circular Quay for a large scale development.
 The initial design caused significant controversy around the country, including intervention by the Prime Minister, Paul Keating, and internationally.
 A revised 1992 design had the developer reducing building height and providing a colonnade for public access, in exchange for the development extending further towards the foreshore.
-The resulting development of Bennelong Apartments (nicknamed by critics as The Toaster), and is criticised for it positioning and for obscuring views of the Sydney Opera House, from the main pedestrian approach.
+The resulting development of Bennelong Apartments (nicknamed by critics as The Toaster), and is criticised for its positioning and for obscuring views of the Sydney Opera House from the main pedestrian approach.

-In 2019, several property developments underway by the private sector in the area, including: Quay Quarter Sydney by AMP Capital, Opera Residences, One Circular Quay by Yuhu Group, Circular Quay Tower by Lendlease, and the Sandstone Hotels precinct by Pontiac Group.
-In addition, the Sydney Opera House is undergoing its largest renewal project since its opening.